Lyse777/Web-Technology/README.md

 HTML, CSS and JAVASCRIPT usage on the signup, login, forgot password page.

-Stylesheet: Linked to style.css for consistent styling across all pages.
+Stylesheet: Linked to style.css for styling across all pages.

 Signup Page
 --------------